warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/manage-keys.md

 This guide explains how to create and manage your **keys** (wallets).

 :::note
-Note that in the Warden Protocol keys are associated with **Keychains** – custodians that generate and store keys and sign transactions.
+In the Warden Protocol keys are associated with **Keychains** – custodians that generate and store keys and sign transactions.
 Learn more: [Glossary: Keychain](https://docs.wardenprotocol.org/learn/glossary#keychain).
 :::

 ## Request a key